bootdotdev/blog/content/python/python-vs-javascript.md

 ---
-title: "Python vs JavaScript: Which Should You Learn First?"
+title: "Python vs JavaScript: What's the Difference and Which Should You Learn?"
 author: Meghan Reichenbach
 date: "2021-08-24"
+lastmod: "2022-10-16"
 categories:
   - "javascript"
   - "python"
 images:
   - /img/800/Python-vs-JavaScript-min.webp
+toc: true
 ---

-From the outset, comparing JavaScript and Python seems a bit like comparing apples and oranges, but surprisingly there are quite a few similarities hidden beneath their popular exterior.
+From the outset, comparing JavaScript and Python seems a bit like comparing apples and oranges.
+Surprisingly however, there are quite a few similarities hidden beneath their popular respective exteriors.

-Python is known for its simple but robust design and is favored for web and software development, as well as data work.
-JavaScript, on the other hand, has a syntax similar to Java’s and is mostly used for client-side and server-side development, web and mobile applications, and browser games.
+[Python](https://boot.dev/learn/learn-python) is known for its simple and elegant language design and is used across the board for machine learning, data engineering, and back-end development work.
+On the other hand, [JavaScript](https://boot.dev/learn/learn-javascript) has a syntax similar to Java’s and is mostly used on the front-end, though with the advent of new technologies like Node.js and React Native JavaScript is now also used in back-end and mobile development.

-## A Quick Background to Python and JavaScript
+## A Quick Background on Python and JavaScript

 Both JavaScript and Python are multiparadigm languages that are high-level, dynamically typed, and interpreted.

 Python is a general-purpose language developed by Guido van Rossum at CWI as a replacement for the ABC programming language and was first released in 1991.
-It's typically used for procedural and functional programming, but also supports both imperative and OOP.
+It's typically used for procedural and functional programming, but also supports both imperative and OOP styles.

-Alternatively, JavaScript first appeared in 1995, four years after Python, and is a scripting language created by Brendan Eich at Netscape, the now-defunct precursor to Google.
+Alternatively, JavaScript first appeared in 1995, four years *after* Python, and is a scripting language created by Brendan Eich at Netscape, the now-defunct precursor to Google.
 JavaScript is used mostly as an object-oriented language, but also supports event-driven, functional, and imperative programming.

 Now that we have a better understanding of these two languages, we can finally start comparing.
 I’ll start by weighing out which language is best suited for beginners, then move on to the juicy stuff like salary, performance, data science, web development, and which one is best for you!